SeaTac Councilmember Amina Ahmed dies in car crash 7 weeks after joining council

 “We had high hopes to make great progress with Amina at our side,” Sitterley said.

-Ahmed had additional civic involvements, including as member of Gov. Jay Inslee’s Poverty Reduction Work Group.
+Ahmed had additional civic involvements, including as a member of Gov. Jay Inslee’s Poverty Reduction Work Group.
+She had also joined the King County Immigrant & Refugee Commission.

+“Our condolences go to her family and friends and all those in SeaTac and across the region who counted on her strong voice and positive vision,” said King County Executive Dow Constantine in a statement Sunday.

 Ahmed died in a head-on collision Saturday afternoon on South 188th Street just south of Seattle-Tacoma International Airport, according to the King County Sheriff’s Office.
 A preliminary investigation found that Ahmed’s vehicle crossed the center line.
 The driver of the other vehicle suffered minor injuries.
 The investigation is continuing.